needle-mirror/com.unity.visualscripting/Documentation~/vs-control.md

 ### Select

 Select nodes are the opposite of switch nodes.
-Yoiu can select a single value from a set of options based on a selector.
+You can select a single value from a set of options based on a selector.

 For example, a Select On Integer node that chooses a color based on a player number.